A data-driven interpretation of the stability of molecular crystals: Notation

 \subsection{Descriptors}

-To reflect the physics of atomic interactions, we use symmetry-adapted descriptors to encode/describe the geometric arrangement of atoms in their atomistic configurations, specifically the 3-body SOAP descriptors outlined in \appref{si:hypers}.
+To reflect the physics of atomic interactions, we use symmetry-adapted descriptors to encode/describe the geometric arrangement of atoms in their atomistic configurations, specifically the 3-body SOAP descriptors outlined in Appendix B1.
 Each of these input descriptors is written as $\bxsigi$, where the subscript $\sigma$ signifies the collection of atoms being described, including the entire crystal ($c$), a molecule ($m$), or an atom ($a$). $n_\sigma$ is the number of atoms in the given collection.
+Thus it follows that $n_c$ is the number of atoms in a given crystal, and $n_m$ is the number of atoms in a given molecule.
 Because we discuss analogous atoms or molecules in both the solid and gas phases, we use the superscript $(i)$ to denote the phase (crystalline solid $(s)$ or dilute gas $(g)$).

 The descriptor for a given collection should be assumed as the average of the descriptors for the constituent atoms:

 For example, the descriptor for the atoms in a molecule in a dilute gas is $\bxcs{m}{g} = \frac{1}{n_m}\sum_{a \in m} \bxcs{a}{g}$.
 If we were to look at the same molecule in the crystalline solid we would get $\bxcs{m}{s} = \frac{1}{n_m}\sum_{a \in m} \bxcs{a}{s}$.
 A schematic of these concepts is shown in \figref{fig:desc}, using the co-crystal 5-Aminotetrazole Monohydrate (\CCDC{AMTETZ}) as an example.